XXJones21/Vibes/current-issues.md

 4. No loss of functionality in either system
 5. Clear separation of concerns between systems
 6. Proper access to shared configurations
+7. ⚠️ NEW: Verified performance with large-scale particle simulations

 #### Implementation Steps
-1. Create new directory structure
+1. ✅ Create new directory structure
-2. Move files to new locations
+2. ✅ Move files to new locations
 3. Update imports and access levels
 4. Fix type conversion issues
 5. Test each system independently
 6. Verify integration points
 7. Update documentation
+8. ⚠️ NEW: Fix NexusSystem registration
+9. ⚠️ NEW: Performance testing with both systems

 ## Platform Availability
 - Several linter errors related to macOS/visionOS availability: